lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  corner of the cube.
 The disceteness of the locus for the red stars is also noticeable here.

-Now you have a 3D color-color-color diagram for the 10000 stars (and other point sources) downloaded in Example 2.
+   **Figure 25:** A "Cube Plot" window, plotting the `(r-i)`, `(g-r)`, `(i-z)` color-color-color diagram for the 10000 point sources from Example 2.

-**4.3.**  You can add more information to this plot by color-coding the individual symbols.
-To do this, click on the "Form" button in the lower-right panel of the "Cube Plot" window; then, in the "Shading" subpanel that appears, choose "aux" in the "Mode" down-down menue and insert `i_calbMag` in the
+**4.3.**  Add more information to this plot by color-coding the individual symbols.
-"Aux" window, like so:
+To do so, click on the "Form" button in the lower-right panel of the "Cube Plot" window; then, in the "Shading" subpanel that appears, choose "aux" in the "Mode" down-down menu and insert (for example) ``i_calbMag`` in the "Aux" window.
+This results in a 3D color-color-color plot with the value of ``i_calibMag`` encoded in the color of each symbol.
+A color bar also appears at the side of the plot.

 .. figure:: /_static/TOPCAT_CMD_tutorial_28.png
     :name: TOPCAT_CMD_tutorial_28